The Bankrate promise

 If you do get a card you didn’t apply for, and you don’t plan on holding on to the account, be careful not to use it.
 Using it implies you’ve accepted the card, which means you will be held responsible for any activity on it.

 You should also be careful when a store employee asks for your information, under the pretext of making you eligible for rewards.
-They could use that information to, sneakily, open a card account you didn’t expressly ask for.
+They could use that information to sneakily open a card account you didn’t expressly ask for.

-Another fallout from the bank’s actions of opening a credit card account is that there might be repercussions on your credit score.
+Another fallout from a bank’s actions of opening a credit card account is that there might be repercussions on your credit score.
 A lender will make a “hard inquiry” about your credit score to ensure that you are creditworthy.

-If there are a number of such inquiries within a short window of time, the credit score algorithm could take it to mean you are actively looking for new credit, which could take down your score.
+If there are a number of such inquiries within a short window of time, the credit score algorithm could take it to mean you are actively looking for new credit, which could bump down your score.